Concealing Tirupati laddus adulteration would have been 'sacrilege', says Andhra CM | Politics

 Concealing Tirupati laddus adulteration would have been 'sacrilege', says Andhra CM

-Andhra Pradesh Chief Minister N Chandrababu Naidu on Friday defended his governments decision to go pubic with the allegations of adulteration of Tirupati laddus, saying concealing the matter would amount to sacrilege.
+Andhra Pradesh Chief Minister N Chandrababu Naidu on Friday defended his governments decision to go public with the allegations of adulteration of Tirupati laddus, saying concealing the matter would amount to sacrilege.

 - Country: